guiglass/CustomAvatarBuilder/readme.md

 |   Makehuman   |     Yes         |  Yes            |  Yes            |
 |   CC3         |     Yes         |  Yes            |  No             |

+___

-After successful import there will be a new asset folder, then to make your item available in the game simply drag and drop the asset folder into the `VR_MocapAssets` folder located at:
+Upon pressing "Import Avatar Model" button and choosing a .blend file the CustomAvatarBuilder will begin processing the model contained in the selected .blend file.
+Once successfully created a new **Avatar Asset** folder will be available for copy/paste into the mocap tool.
+Simply drag and drop the new asset folder to the `VR_MocapAssets` folder located at:

 `%USERPROFILE%\LocalLow\Animation Prep Studios\AnimationPrepStudio_Lite\VR_MocapAssets`

+The avatar should now available and ready for motion capture by selecte in in the Avatar Browser menu of Animation Prep Studio (Lite).
 ___
 Youtube tutorial on how to create custom avatars from Makehuman/Reallusion -> Blender characters:
 ## Getting Started Reallusion: